multiexpmultiexp fcn_file_name

 > (remember to press <ENTER> in this line before writing other commands)

-If no other parameter is needed, minuit
+If no other parameter is needed, minuit gives no way to delete it.

-gives a way to make it harmless: it must be overwritten with a new parameter
+Multiexp gives a way to make it harmless: it must be overwritten with a new parameter

-or similar; the value is not important; moreover, the
+called 'null1' or similar; the value is not important; moreover, the

 parameter must be set 'fix'.
 For example, if parameter 3 is no more needed: